aravisv/tanstack-query-basic-app/README.md

    this way the query will be marked as stale and new data will be fetched again
 7. updated code to add dummy apis, 2 posts components with same query when each component mounts, the query gets called again and data will be fetched
+8. add a stale time to override the default behaviour of query going to stale state immediately with this, when we change the posts component, the query wont be called again since the data is still fresh, until total of 2 mins